top of page

 LISTEN TO THE ALBUM HERE

 *Nominated for the 2022 Juno Prize for "Comedy Album of the Year".
+Released by Arts & Crafts.

 “Devlin breaks apart Western society’s racist, capitalist structure with the elegant precision of a Michelin star chef cracking open an egg...
 His debut ranks among the most thought-provoking and thoroughly funny comedy releases of the year.”